i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/install/licensing.md

         to
         `License       [ VALID ]`

-8. Type 2 to reboot the VM so that all the services will be started
+8. Type `2) Reboot i-Vertix` to reboot the VM so that all the services will be started

 The system is now ready.
 Proceed with the [first access to the web console](../first-steps/general.md).